 The attempts at Serbianization were ultimately a failure and are a major reason behind why the Ohrid–Debar Uprising occurred.
 This called for a change in approach, Macedonism had existed before the Serbs annexed Macedonia or South Serbia as they called it initially.
 However, there was an idea being pushed by Serbian intellectuals such as Stojan Novaković who famously said:

+“Since the Bulgarian idea, as everyone knows, has deep roots in Macedonia, I think it is almost impossible to be completely shaken by bringing only the Serbian idea against it.
 This idea, I am afraid, would not be able to push out the Bulgarian idea as a pure and bare opposite, and for this reason the Serbian idea would be aided by some ally who would be firmly against Bulgarianism and who would contain elements, which can attract the people and the people’s feelings to it, separating it from Bulgarianism.
+I see this ally in Macedonianism or in certain wisely set borders, a reflection of the Macedonian dialect and the Macedonian specifics.
+There is nothing more contrary to the Bulgarian tendencies than this – the Bulgarians cannot find themselves in a more irreconcilable position with anyone than Macedonianism.“ |

 ISBN 954-8475-08-1 , 1888.